Racing into History March 2, 1940

 In 1940, Seabiscuit won the Santa Anita Handicap, smashing records and racing into history as he

 cemented his legend and inspired the nation, before retiring a hero at Ridgewood Ranch.
-That same year,
+Seabiscuit Heritage Foundation and Santa Anita Park commemorated the 75th anniversary of this historic win at the March 2015 Santa Anita Handicap.

 1933 - 1947